Why we love this easy strawberry crumble

 - Sugar: Just a touch of regular white sugar is added to the strawberries and you can adjust this to the sweetness of the strawberries you’re using.

-- Vanilla: Strawberries and vanilla are wonderful together.
+- Vanilla extract: Strawberries and vanilla are wonderful together.

 - Cornflour / cornstarch: This will thicken up the juices that the strawberries release.